JakeWharton/RxBinding/README.md

 Naming conventions of classes and their packages should provide unambiguous information on where functionality can be found.
 Helpers for platform classes can be found in packages of the same name but prefixed with `rx.` and classes of the same name but prefixed with `Rx`.
-For example, `android.widget.TextView` helpers are in `rx.android.widget.RxTextView`.
+For example, `android.widget.TextView` helpers are in `com.jakewharton.rxbinding.widget.RxTextView`.

 Observable factory method names is the plural of the verb (e.g., click --> `clicks()`).
 The verb should be in the present tense, regardless of the platform's use (e.g., selected -> selection).